 2. Coaching and Mentoring

 Kolb’s theory is also useful in creating effective coaching and mentoring sessions and integrating new ideas into learning experiences.
-After all, determining your audience’s preferred learning style will help you to tailor your learning experience more effectively.

 Whilst you’ll want to ensure each stage of the cycle is checked off, you may also want to spend more time at stages that align with their designated style of learning.
-The inherent preferences linked to each learning style should help to inform your design choices.

 3. Business

 While Kolb’s Experiential Learning Theory was aimed at helping educators and L&D professionals to create more effective training interventions, it has proven to be effective in other fields too.
-In fact, creating effective content, such as marketing collateral or sales pitches, becomes much easier after identifying the learning styles of prospective customers.

 However, just as in an educational context, sales and marketing representatives should take care to use various types of demonstrations, explanations and presentations to cater for all styles.
-This helps to meet everybody’s needs and provides plenty of opportunities for prospects to experience, think, reflect and (hopefully) act.

 Experiential eLearning

-Adding gamification elements like Experience Points (XP), Badges, Levels and Leaderboards, on the other hand, is an effective way to cater to learners whose strengths lie in concrete experiences.
+Adding gamification elements like Experience Points (XP), Badges, and Leaderboards, on the other hand, is an effective way to cater to learners whose strengths lie in concrete experiences.

 They also prefer role-plays and group activities.
 Adding social learning features like Clubs and Social Feeds helps to provide a platform for these kinds of collaborative discussions and projects.